 Attending an appointment at a visa application centre

-As part of the process of applying for your visa from inside the UK, all applicants are required to attend a visa appointment to enrol their biometrics and present original documents for the third-party company (Sopra Steria) to take scans of and send them off to the Home Office.
+As part of the process of applying for your visa from inside the UK, some applicants might be required to attend a visa appointment to enrol their biometrics and present original documents for the third-party company (Sopra Steria) to take scans of and send them off to the Home Office.

-You will be allowed to retain the original of your passport but you still cannot travel outside of the UK whilst your visa application is pending.
+If you do need to attend a VAC, you will be allowed to retain your original passport but you still cannot travel outside of the UK whilst your visa application is pending.

 You do not need to worry if you cannot attend an appointment before your visa expires or even shortly after, because as long as your visa application is submitted before the current visa expires, you are covered by what is called ‘3C leave’.

-The processing time for an in-country Student visa is usually around 8 weeks, but of course, this is currently taking considerably longer due to the global pandemic.
-You will, unfortunately, need to remain in the UK until the outcome and have obtained your new visa.
+The processing time for an in-country Student visa is usually around 8 weeks.
+You will, unfortunately, need to remain in the UK until an outcome is received and have you obtained your new visa.